pjc0247/Nventory/readme.md

 __Unique equipments__<br>
 Think about equipments, they cannot be stacked in most cases even if they have excatly same options.<br>
 `GUID` would be the best practice for this case.<br>
-If you add 2 swords, they never be stacked.
+Even if you add 2 swords, they never be stacked.
 ```cs
 var key = $"sword.{(new Guid()).ToString()}";